 Includes information on business customs, travel advisory, visa requirements, acceptable business etiquette, dress, business cards, gifts, etc.

 While modern Saudi Arabia has adopted numerous business methods and styles of the West, many cultural differences remain.
 Most important is that business will generally only be conducted after a degree of trust and familiarity has been established.
 Considerable time may be spent exchanging courtesies, and several visits may be needed to establish a business relationship.
-Business visitors should arrange their itineraries to allow for long meetings, as traditional Saudis often maintain an “open office” in which they will sign papers, take telephone calls and converse with friends or colleagues who drop by.
+Business visitors should arrange their itineraries to allow for long meetings, as traditional Saudis often maintain an “open office” in which they will sign papers, take telephone calls and converse with friends or colleagues during the engagement.
 Tea and traditional Saudi coffee are usually offered.
 One to three cups of Saudi coffee should be taken for politeness, after which the cup may be wiggled between thumb and forefinger when returning it to the server to indicate that you do not need more.

-Many Saudi businessmen have been educated or have traveled extensively in the West and are sophisticated in dealing with Americans.
+Many Saudi businessmen have been educated in or have traveled extensively in the West and are sophisticated in dealing with Americans.
 For the most part, travelers can rely on Western manners and standards of politeness in dealing with business counterparts, with a few additional rules that may be observed.
 One should avoid sitting at any time with the sole of the foot pointed at the host or other guest.
 Unless one is on familiar terms with a Saudi, it may be discourteous to ask about a man’s wife or daughters; ask instead about his family.

 Shoes are often removed before entering a Saudi living room (majlis).
 If you are invited to the home of a Saudi for a party or reception, a meal is normally served at the end of the evening, and guests will not linger long after finishing.
 Be observant and adapt your behavior to the customs of your host.